-Employee retention isn’t as easy as negotiating with distributors, tracking inventory closely, or staffing down on slow shifts.
+Employee retention isn’t as easy as negotiating with distributors, tracking inventory closely, staffing down on slow shifts or picking the right restaurant technology.
 Luckily, Toast and 7shifts have done the heavy lifting for you.

 It’s time, friends, for an industry overhaul.
 Together we, the restaurant community, can make working in a restaurant an enticing, gainful employment opportunity for prospective and existing employees alike.

 Together, we can 86 the pesky 73% annual employee turnover rate plaguing the restaurant industry.

 Toast and 7shifts have been hard at work analyzing the reasons why restaurant employees quit at such an alarming rate and coming up with effective, informed solutions that enable restaurant management to empower and retain their staff members.

 Your New Restaurant Employee Onboarding Guide - this section answers questions like what is onboarding, why is a Week-One Checklist important, what is a 30 | 60 | 90 day checklist,and more.
 Here you will also find helpful information and tips for creating your restaurant’s onboarding program.